-Saved by chance and then hidden for hundreds of years, the Last Supper by Andrea del Sarto
+The Last Supper by Andrea del Sarto: Saved by chance and then hidden for hundreds of years

 Another stop along our "Cenacoli" trail takes us out of the city's historical center.
 This hidden jewel was perfectly described by Giorgio Vasari as an "Endless majesty with its absolute grace of all the painted figures".
 Andrea del Sarto, the flawless painter, is the author of the Last Supper kept in the Great Refectory of the San Salvi convent.

 The origins of the monastery take us back to 1048, when Saint Giangualberto founded the monastery dedicated to Saint Michael in San Salvi.
-The order (“Vallombrosani”) became so powerful that the monks could praise themselves to be able to walk from Vallombrosa Abbey to Florence (almost 40km of distance!) by walking only on their own properties.
+The order (“Vallombrosani”) became so powerful that the monks could praise themselves to be able to walk from Vallombrosa Abbey to Florence (almost 40km of distance!) by walking exclusively through their properties.

 Finding Space at the Monastery